nikolamilojica/illuminate/README.md

 >> collect it.</i></p>
 >> <p align="right"><i>&mdash; Mark Twain</i></p>
 > <p align="justify">This code aims to be a thin,
-> but with "batteries included", ETL framework.
+> "batteries included", ETL framework.
 > It is written using prominent Python frameworks such as
 > <a href="https://alembic.sqlalchemy.org/en/latest/">Alembic</a>,
 > <a href="https://click.palletsprojects.com/">Click</a>,